 - They get good reviews so far.

-- And third, the price of this product is the cheapest out of all the other options on this list (Even though it’s not really that much less than the other choices).
+- The price of this product is the cheapest out of all the other options on this list (Even though it’s not really that much less than the other choices).
 But never the less, this is another good option to consider and you can get several pairs and save some money with this option.
+Get the Tanzant Waterproof socks here.

 - Price: $30-$40 a pair.

 - Amazon reviews: Over 100 with a 4 out of 5 average rating.

-Overall, I have used these same 2 pairs for at least 2 years now and have taken them on many different trips, including:
+Overall, I have used these same 2 pairs for at least 2 years now, in combination with my Randy Sun waterproof socks and circulate them throughout my road trips.
+So far I’ve taken and tested the Showers Pass waterproof socks on many different trips, including:

 - Icy places like in the Canadian Rockies.

-- Through a run river hike in Olympic National Park.
+- Through some fun hikes in Olympic National Park.

 - And on any trip where water and getting wet is expected.

 - My REI Co Op 850 Down Jacket.
 This protects me from freezing rain hikes.

-- And trail running shoes like the Ozark shoes or the Salmon Speedcross 5, I truly feel weather proof.
+- And trail running shoes like the Ozark shoes or the Salomon Speedcross 5, These are excellent for most hiking terrains.